lhans2021/lhans2021/README.md

 - 👋 Hi, I’m Hans.
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning how to program in Python
-- 💞️ I’m looking to collaborate on programming projects for class and for other purposes
+- 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me:
   Email: hli221@binghamton.edu;
   Instagram: @colonel_hans06; and